Home

 A Conversation on the Constitution: Judicial Independence

-Justices Stephen G. Breyer, Anthony M. Kennedy and Sandra Day O’Connor and students discuss why an independent judiciary is necessary and how the Constitution safeguards the role of judges.
-(32 min)
+High school students join Justices Stephen G. Breyer, Anthony M. Kennedy and Sandra Day O’Connor to discuss why an independent judiciary is necessary and the way the Constitution safeguards the role of judges so that they in turn can safeguard the rights of minorities and those with unpopular views.

 Related News